BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 libraries that you will likely find useful later.
 Further, Jupyter is also included in the Anaconda install, giving you access to Jupyter Notebooks.

+To ensure Anaconda is successfully installed, look for the "Anaconda Navigator" or "Navigator" in your applications (if you're using OSX or Windows, on linux type "conda --version" into the terminal).

 Interacting with Python
 ~~~~~~~~~~~~~~~~~~~~~~~